 After a huge day of shredding, you'll want to head down to Pepi's at the Vail base area for apres ski.
 When you're ready for some nightlife, check out Vendettas, 8150, Nicks, Garfinkles or, for techno, try Club Sanctuary.

-To reach the snowboarding at Vail from Denver, head west on US70 over Vail Pass to Exit #176.
-Turn left heading under the highway and, then at the round-about, head east on South Frontage Road for about a quarter mile to the signed publi parking garages.
-The garages are just a short walk south to the lifts through Vail Village.
+To reach the Vail Mountain Resort ski area from Denver, head west on US70 over Vail Pass to Exit #176.
+Turn left heading under the highway and, then at the round-about, head east on South Frontage Road for about a quarter mile to the signed public parking garages.
+The garages are just a short walk south to the lifts through Vail Village pedestrian zone.
+Keep in mind that the drive from Denver can take 4 hours or more on Fridays and back on Sundays (even more in bad weather), so you could have made it all the way over to Crested Butte in the same amount of time (as the billboards have said).

 TIP: Unless you enjoy half-hour lift lines, it is best to try snowboarding at Vail on non-holiday weekdays.
 Do not underestimate how many people are here on the weekends.
 And forget about driving up on Friday evening and departing on Sunday afternoon -- US70 to Denver is a parking lot.
 Seriously!